glennj/exercism.io/php/language-list/README.md

 ## 2. Modify function to create a list from any number of languages

-Modify the `language_list` function, so it takes a variadic argument or string languages.
+Modify the `language_list` function, so it takes a variadic argument of languages (strings).
 It should return the resulting list with the languages in the list.

 ```php